Nagaland CM hopes good sense will prevail among people who seek new state | Politics

 Asked about the hue and cry over the 40:20 seat-sharing formula for the pre-poll alliance between NDPP and BJP for the coming election, Rio said his party would not budge from the present arrangement.

-The NDPP and the BJP contested the 2018 elections with a 40:20 seat-sharing formula and won 18 and 12 seats respectively to form the government.
-They were supported by two MLAs of the National Peoples’ Party (NPP), one JD(U) MLA, and an independent.
+The NDPP and the BJP had contested the 2018 elections with a 40:20 seat-sharing formula and won 18 and 12 seats respectively to form the government.
+They were supported by two MLAs of the National Peoples' Party (NPP), one JD(U) MLA and an independent.

 The alliance partners have decided to continue with the 40:20 formula but a number of leaders from both parties demanded a change in that.